MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/configuration-options-for-the-office-2016-deployment-tool.md

 ```
 ### All attribute (part of Remove element)

+Optional.
+The default value is **FALSE** is not specified.

 If set to **TRUE**, all Office 365 ProPlus products and languages will be removed, including Project and Visio.

-Optional.
-The default value is **FALSE**.

 Allowed values: